One stumbling block remote workers and freelancers often come across is how to be productive at home.

 Note that I’ve not mentioned work yet.
-That’s intentional, because all of this other stuff is the foundation that will – hopefully – provide a solid base for your work to rest on.
+That’s intentional because all of this other stuff is the foundation that will – hopefully – provide a solid base for your work to rest on.

 No two households have the same rhythm: Different personalities, different kids, different stresses, different commitments.

-And obviously not everybody gets to choose the hours they work, so fixed shifts for one or more people in the house may be an immovable factor.
-Beyond that though, what you do as a household and when you do it is about what works for YOU – not about what’s considered conventional or “normal.“
+What you do as a household and when you do it is about what works for YOU – not about what’s considered conventional or “normal.“

-4. Keep your Home Clean and Fresh
+3. Keep your Home Clean and Fresh

 Here’s another thing to do before you start fixating on work: Get your house clean, fresh and tidy.

-5. “Time-Trial” Yourself
+4. “Time-Trial” Yourself

 OK, this is about how to be productive at home, so let’s move more onto a tip that will help you get more done: